 The Superior Court will then order us to file a brief explaining the legal reasons why we think the conviction or the sentence imposed was in error, usually within 40 days.
 We must also include a reproduced record of the trial.
 After we file our brief and reproduced record, the prosecution has 30 days to file its brief, arguing that the lower court was correct.
 We will then have the right to file a reply brief to the prosecution’s brief, if necessary.

 Your case will then be submitted to a three-judge panel of the Superior Court, and at this point, a decision can be a few days or many months away.
-Oral argument may be scheduled.
+Oral arguments may be scheduled.
 Thereafter, the judges vote on a decision, and it need not be unanimous.
-If two of the judges agree, one of them will write an “Opinion of the Court.”
+If two judges agree, one will write an “Opinion of the Court.”
 The other judge in the majority may write a concurring opinion.
 The dissenting judge may write a dissenting opinion.

 Learn About Your Rights in a Criminal Appeal Case in Pittsburgh

 There are many reasons to appeal a criminal conviction in Pittsburgh.
 There may have been procedural or legal errors or an infringement upon your Constitutional rights.
 Common reasons to appeal a conviction include:

 - Ineffective assistance of counsel